If you have questions about your order, our products, or anything related to our online store, our Customer Service team is happy to help you.

 Shopping is risk-free with our 60-day return guarantee.
 We stand behind all of the products we carry in store.
 If for any reason you are not satisfied with your purchase, simply send the product back, and we will refund your money.
 Shipping charges will not be refunded, as they are paid to the carrier and not to Candida Cleanser.

 You must send your product back to us in order for us to process your return, or we will not be able to refund your order.
 The refund will be processed once the package has been received at Candida Cleanser.
-Items not eligible for return include eCourses and eBooks, discontinued products, and sale products.
+Items not eligible for return include eCourses and eBooks, discontinued products, and sale or discounted products.

 To initiate a return, please contact our Customer Success team at [email protected] and provide them with your order number and the product(s) you wish to return.